 Cremation is the combustion and oxidation of a deceased individual into a fine ash.
 Cremated remains are typically buried in a cemetery (either in a plot in the ground or interred in a mausoleum or columbarium niche), kept in an urn by family members, or scattered on land or water.
 Other options for memorializing scattered remains include turning them into jewelry, incorporating them into an artificial underwater reef, or solidifying them into Parting Stones (available at many ShareLife funeral homes).

 You may incorporate a viewing, memorial service, or both with cremation.
 We also offer simple cremation that includes only collecting your loved one from the place of death, filing all paperwork, performing a cremation without witnesses, and returning the ashes to you.
 Simple cremation is the most basic type of cremation and costs less.

 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (845) 429-2130.
+If your loved one has passed away, please call us at (845) 429-2130 as soon as possible.
 A T. J. McGowan Sons Funeral Home advisor is available around the clock to assist you.

 What happens next?

 After your initial contact with us, we will make all the arrangements for your loved one to be promptly and respectfully taken into our care.

 The actual cremation process typically takes two days.
 Still, before cremation, the funeral home must complete all the necessary paperwork and get the Death Certificate and Permit registered with the county.
 This timeline might be affected by factors beyond our control, such as family availability, coroner availability, medical certifier’s timeliness, and county registrar availability.